A pot of goodness that will satisfy your whole family

 - Bring to a boil and then reduce the heat to medium.
 Cover your pot and cook for approximately 25 minutes.

-- Add the peas to the pot, cover, and cook for an additional 10 – 15 minutes.
+- Add the peas to the pot, cover, and cook for an additional 10 – 15 minutes, over medium heat.
 Lift the lid and add the chopped dill to the pot.
 Return the cover.
 Remove the pot from the heat and let it sit, covered, for 5 minutes.

 - Prior to serving, mix the contents of the pot carefully with a wooden spoon or spatula.
 Enjoy.